-- Access diagnostic and treatment support services by calling 1-877-419-BEST (2378) toll-free. - The person accessing the service will be connected with a member advocate who will be dedicated to the person's case and will provide support through the process.
+- Access diagnostic and treatment support services by calling 1-877-419-2378 toll-free or via teladoc.ca/canadalife/. - The person accessing the service will be connected with a member advocate who will be dedicated to the person's case and will provide support through the process.
 The member advocate will take the necessary medical history and answer the person's questions.
 Any information provided is not shared with either your employer or the administrator of your health plan. - Based on the information provided, the member advocate determines the optimal level of service required. - The member advocate may provide information, resources, guidance and advice individually tailored to meet the person's health needs, and can help identify individual community supports and resources available.

 - If it is appropriate, the member advocate may arrange for an indepth review of the person's medical file to assist in confirming the diagnosis and help develop a treatment plan.
 This review may include collecting, deconstructing and reconstructing medical records, pathology retesting and analyzing test results.
 A written report outlining the conclusions and recommendations of the specialists will be forwarded to the person accessing the service.
-Generally, this process takes 6 to 8 weeks.
-Timeframes may vary depending on the complexity of the case and amount of medical records to collect. - If the person decides to seek treatment by a different physician, the member advocate can help identify a specialist qualified to meet the person's specific medical needs.
+Generally, this process takes several weeks.
+Timeframes may vary depending on the complexity of the case and amount of medical records to collect. - If the person decides to seek treatment by a different physician, a member of the Teladoc Medical Experts team can help identify a specialist qualified to meet the person's specific medical needs either in their geographic area or outside of Canada. - The member advocate may identify a Teladoc Medical Experts specialist suited to answer basic questions about health concerns and treatment options.
+Answers will be provided in a written report sent by email to the person accessing the service.